 Customer Relationship Management

-In the mid-90’s while many of us were working on Marketing Information Systems (MkIS) to support focused customer strategies, most software and systems vendors were busy building and selling “Customer Relationship Management” software as a way to capitalize on the growing interest in the acronym “CRM.”
+In the mid-’90s while many of us were working on Marketing Information Systems (MkIS) to support focused customer strategies, most software and systems vendors were busy building and selling “Customer Relationship Management” software as a way to capitalize on the growing interest in the acronym “CRM.”
 Fueled primarily by this influx of CRM software and systems, most people began to accept that “CRM” stood for Customer Relationship Management, and began their attempts to manage relationships with customers.
 Most organizations taking this approach have found that their CRM initiatives have failed to live up to expectations–both financially and with stronger relationships with their customers.

 CRM–as defined through systems and technology–relies heavily on customer data, information, buying patterns, and the like.
 It assumes we’re able to gain the data we need to do a better job of “managing” the customer’s needs, values and expectations with our business.
-However, customers don’t tell us everything and assuming they did, there are so many external factors that will influence a purchase decision or loyalty to the business, we could never hope to have databases large enough or powerful enough to allow us to manage relationships for any length of time with any sustainable success.
+However, customers don’t tell us everything and assuming they did; there are so many external factors that will influence a purchase decision or loyalty to the business, we could never hope to have databases large enough or powerful enough to allow us to manage relationships for any length of time with any sustainable success.
 We try anyway.
 As a result, most of us are data rich and information poor and have learned the hard way that CRM is not about systems and technology.
-High hopes that having more customer data would lead to more effective and targeted marketing programs that would lead to higher revenue for the company have been dashed.
-Simply capturing the data and trying to sell the customer more things doesn’t do a darn thing improve the relationship-a the fact that many have learned the hard way.
+High hopes that having more customer data would lead to more effective and targeted marketing programs that would lead to higher revenue for the company have not materialized.
+Only capturing the data and trying to sell the customer more things doesn’t do a darn thing improve the relationship-a the fact that many have learned the hard way.

 Customer Relationship Management is perhaps a misnomer.
 A better term for the systems and technology aspect might be Customer Information Management.